 Sometimes detergents are understood as finished cleaning products.
 In the chemical industry, however, there is a clear distinction between ‘proper detergents’ - with reference to the first definition and other ingredients of cleaning products - including gloss-enhancing substances, artificial colouring, fragrance additives, nutrients, antistatic or bleach additives.

 Surfactant producers’ focus on design and development of innovative products serving as a basis for a formulation or being separate active substances makes detergent industry’s growth possible.
 PCC Group, as a company focused on the implementation of innovations, expands its offer to include advanced substances and chemical formulations applicable to any sector of house¬hold chemicals.
 This includes household products, as well as specialised products intended for industrial washing and cleaning.

-PCC Group’s product portfolio includes both finished products and surface active agents (surfactants) dedicated to detergent industry.
-Variable composition of these substances determines wide range of their functions and applications.
+PCC Group’s product portfolio includes both finished products and surface active agents (surfactants) dedicated to the detergent industry.
+Variable composition of these substances determines a wide range of their functions and applications.

 The following substances are included in the group of surfactants used in production of household and industrial chemicals:

 Surface active agents (surfactants) with properties mentioned above are components of products such as laundry liquids and powders, fabric softeners, dishwashing liquids, washing capsules, liquids and powders, floor and window cleaners, cleaning products for sanitary fittings, furniture cleaning products and many others.